Kubernetes Local Development

 Minikube Kubernetes in VM (QEMU/KVM)

-If you intend to run Kubernetes on your laptop or desktop and use Virtualisation, you can run minikube in VM by specifying --vm-driver
+If you intend to run Kubernetes on your laptop or desktop and use Virtualisation, you can run minikube in VM by specifying --vm-driver.
+In the below example, I am running minikube in Linux KVM.

 This solution is more permanent and implies you have a high-end laptop or desktop with enough resources to spare for running Kubernetes.